jinwuxia/2020possibledepdata/README.md

 # depdata

-This repository stores the data collected in our ASE2020 paper：
+This repository stores the data collected in our ASE2020 paper and ongoing work：

 ## [Jin etal., Exploring the architectural impact of possible dependency in Python software, ASE,2020].